affinidi/affinidi-did-resolver/affinidi-did-resolver-cache-sdk/README.md

 All DID resolving is handled remotely, just the DID Document is returned and cached locally.

+You will need to enable the crate feature `network` to use Network Mode.

 ### Example Network mode with optional settings

 ```rust